MicrosoftDocs/security/zero-trust/create-policies.md

 Defender for Cloud Apps has tools that help uncover shadow IT and assess risk while enabling you to enforce policies and investigate activities.
 It helps you control access in real time and stop threats so your organization can more safely move to the cloud.

-If you haven't already set up Defender for Cloud Apps, you can get started by using the guidance in [Evaluate Microsoft Defender for Cloud](/microsoft-365/security/defender/eval-defender-mcas-overview).
+If you haven't already set up Defender for Cloud Apps, you can get started by using the guidance in [Evaluate Microsoft Defender for Cloud Apps](/microsoft-365/security/defender/eval-defender-mcas-overview).